 During operation, ambient air is drawn into the compressor section.
 The air is compressed and heated by the adiabatic compression of the inlet gas and also by the combustion of fuel in the combustor section.
 The expansion of the high pressure, high temperature gas expands through the turbine blades which rotate the turbine shaft in the power section of the turbine, and the rotating shaft powers an electric generator.
 The LM6000PC CTs are aeroderivative units based on turbine designs in the aviation industry.
 This aeroderivative design is capable of fast starts and fast ramping to full electric output capacity.
 Figure 2-5 is a process flow diagram for the LM6000 CTs.
 These CTs will be equipped with inlet air filters which remove dust and particulate matter from the inlet air.
 During hot weather, the filtered air may also be cooled utilizing water spray fogging systems.
-During cold weather, the filtered air may also be cooled utilizing water spray fogging systems.
-During the anti-icing system.
+During cold weather, the filtered air may be mixed with warm air from the turbine compartment which is part of the anti-icing system.
 The filtered air is drawn into the compressor section of the gas turbine where the air is compressed.
 The air temperature rises adiabatically along with the increase in pressure.
 These CTs will also be equipped with Water Spray Power Augmentation (WSPA).
 This water flow increases the mass flow of gases through the turbines and results in higher electric power output.